cwru-sdle/CEMENTO/README.md

         file_format="turtle", # set the desired format for the rdf file output.
-The format is inferred if this is set to None check_errors=True, # set whether to check for diagram errors prior to processing log_substitution_path=LOG_PATH, # set where to save the substitution log for term fuzzy search collect_domains_ranges=False, # set whether to collect the instances within the domain and range of a custom object property
+The format is inferred if this is set to None check_errors=True, # set whether to check for diagram errors prior to processing log_substitution_path=LOG_PATH, # set where to save the substitution log for term fuzzy search )
-    )
 ```